-To enroll in the Mother Lineage you must fill out an application and be interviewed by Lama Tsultrim or an authorized Magyu teacher.
+To enroll in the Mother Lineage you must fill out an application and be interviewed by Lopön Charlotte Rotterdam.
 You will be contacted to schedule your interview.
 You will be provided with practice log books to track your practice hours for each practice requirement.

-The financial commitment for those in the Magyu Program is to be a continual member of Tara Mandala at the level of Supporting Member ($30, 22 Euros) a month or higher.
+The financial commitment for those in the Magyu Program is to be a continual Sustaining Sangha member of Tara Mandala at the level of Supporting Member ($30) a month or higher.
+Sustaining Sangha is the financial life-blood of our organization, providing reliable income for our operations.
 Membership also entitles you to store and retreat discounts according to the level of membership you hold.
-Magyu students are also asked to make an annual tuition offering of $350 (255 Euros) by January 31 in order to support the program, webcasts, text development and other program costs.
+Magyu students are also asked to make an annual tuition offering of $350 by January 31 in order to support the program, webcasts, text development and other program costs.
 Your initial tuition payment is due two weeks after being formally accepted into the program.
 Students will also make Dana offerings to their teachers and Kalyanamitra in gratitude for teachings and guidance as is customary.

 Maygu Path Requirements